Risk Factors Include

 Misoprostol (Cytotec) increases prostaglandin levels in the stomach lining, which protects against the major gastrointestinal side effects of NSAIDs.

 Actions against ulcers.
-Misoprostol can reduce the risk of NSAID-induced ulcers in the upper small intestine by two-thirds, and in the stomach by three-fourths.
+Misoprostol can reduce the risk of NSAID-induced ulcers in the upper small intestine by 66%, and in the stomach by 75%.
 It does not neutralize or reduce acid, so although the drug is helpful for preventing NSAID-induced ulcers, it is not useful for healing existing ulcers.

 Sucralfate (Carafate) seems to work by adhering to the ulcer and protecting it from further damage by stomach acid and pepsin.
 It also promotes the defensive processes of the stomach.
 Sucralfate has an ulcer-healing rate similar to that of H2 blockers.
 Other than constipation, which occurs in 2.2% of patients, the drug has few side effects.
 Sucralfate does interact with a wide variety of drugs, however, including warfarin, phenytoin, ketoconazole, fluoroquinolones, and tetracycline.